CSESS/constitution/README.md

 Full Members have the privileges
 - To use all facilities provided by the Society;
 - To attend activities and functions arranged by the Society;
-- To be eligible for Membership of Sub-organizations of the Society;
+- To be eligible for Membership of sub-organizations of the Society;
 - To have the right to vote;
 - To have the right to nominate, to second, to be nominated for election, and to hold office as an executive officer of the Society;
 - To request the minutes from any Executive Committee meeting;